 Rituals – Cards in this category refer spells that add mana to our mana pool.
 Most common cards include: Pyretic Ritual, Desperate Ritual, Manamorphose.
 Another more uncommon option is Simian Spirit Guide.

 Engines – Cards that provide Storm advantages for playing cantrips and rituals.
-Most common cards include: Gifts Ungiven, Pieces of the Puzzle, Fact or Fiction, Aria of Flame and Pyromancer Ascension.
+Most common cards include: Gifts Ungiven, Past in Flames, Pieces of the Puzzle, Fact or Fiction, Aria of Flame and Pyromancer Ascension.
 More uncommon options are: Precognition Field, Search for Azcanta, Pyromancer’s Swath, Harness the Storm, Epic Experiment, Treasure Map, Drawn from Dreams and The Mirari Conjecture.

 Permission/Counter Magic – Counter spells that can both help aid and protect our combo.
-Common cards in this category include: Remand, Negate, Spell Pierce, Flusterstorm, Swan Song and Dispel.
+Common cards in this category include: Remand, Negate, Spell Pierce, Mystical Dispute, Flusterstorm, Swan Song and Dispel.
 Less common options are Pact of Negation, Force of Negation and Disdainful Stroke.

 Bounce Spells – Cards that remove permanent-based hate.
 Common inclusions are: Repeal, Unsubstantiate, Echoing Truth and Wipe Away.
 Rarer options include: Cyclonic Rift, Perilous Voyage, Set Adrift and Blink of an Eye.